MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`ExcludeFilesFromAppDataFlag`** - **Exclude files from the App_Data folder**<br>
 `boolean`.
 Optional.
 Use when `UseWebDeploy == true && DeploymentType == webDeploy`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to prevent files in the App_Data folder from being deployed to/ deleted from the Azure App Service.
+Selects the option to prevent files in the `App_Data` folder from being deployed to/deleted from the Azure App Service.
 <!-- :::editable-content-end::: -->
 <br>